-If you haven’t hosted a large event before, you might underestimate AV services.
+If you haven’t hosted a large event before — and especially if you are planning your first hybrid event — you might underestimate event AV service costs.
 By planning for AV well before your event, you’re giving yourself enough time to contact multiple AV production companies to discuss your event and obtain estimates.
 Once you have an idea of the budget you’ll need for AV services, you can make adjustments to your overall event budget if necessary.
-You’ll also be giving your leadership team and Board of Directors adequate time to review and approve that budget.
-If you underestimate AV services and your budget is set, the number of AV providers who will quote your event for the amount budgeted may be limited.
+You’ll also be giving your leadership team adequate time to review and approve that budget.
+If you underestimate event AV service pricing and your budget is set, the number of AV providers who will quote your event for the amount budgeted may be limited.
 An appropriate budget gives you more options.

-There is a seasonality to events and the calendar books quickly.
-Live event production companies receive multiple requests for the weekends — and often weekdays, too — from February through May and September through December.
-Event planners often book AV a year in advance.
-Securing your AV provider when you set your date and venue is a smart idea.
+There is a seasonality to event scheduling.
+Dates in spring and fall book quickly.
+Live event production companies receive multiple requests for the weekends — and often weekdays, too — from February through May and again from September through December.
+Event planners often book event AV services a year in advance.
+Securing your AV provider as soon as you select your date and venue is a smart idea.

-Live event production involves far more than just speakers and lights.
+Live event production involves far more than just lights and speakers.
 It’s actually a very creative field.
-Audiovisual enhances and supports the theme of your event, setting the mood and creating the desired atmosphere for your guests.
-Early audiovisual planning allows your AV company time to join you during venue walkthroughs and offer input and problem-solving solutions.
+Professional audiovisual design enhances and supports the theme of your event, setting the mood and creating the desired atmosphere for your guests.
+Early audiovisual planning allows your AV company time to join you during venue walk-throughs and offer input and problem-solving solutions.

 5. Effective Set-up

-Even if your event has been a success in the past, you should still discuss your plans with your AV company early.
+Even if you have hosted your event for years, you should still discuss your plans with your AV company early.
 If you are changing venues, you may need different or additional AV equipment because the set-up that works in one venue may need to be customized for another location.

 It’s Never Too Early

 Don’t ever think that you are calling your AV company too far in advance of your event.
 Your event production team wants your event to be a success and they will appreciate the extra time to learn about your event and offer input.
-With strategic, thoughtful, and effective audiovisual, your guests will have a great experience.
+With strategic, thoughtful, and effective event AV services, your guests will have a great experience.
 That results in greater outcomes for your event.